Cuisine of Quebec: History

 By the early 1900s, conditions had improved somewhat, though French Canadians were still poor.
 Most families would often eat a mix of potatoes and pork on their plate, which is still a staple combination today.
 During this period, the passenger pigeon, called tourte in French, also became extinct.
-Because this bird's meat had been used to fill the pie-like pastries known as tourtières, the tourtière recipe had to change.
-Mostly, farm-raised meats like beef and pork were used as the substitutes.
+Because this bird's meat had been used to fill the pie-like dishes known as tourtières, the tourtière recipe had to change.
+Farm-raised meats like beef and pork were usually chosen as the substitutes.

 The Great Depression of the 1930s saw the creation of new recipes like pâté chinois ("Chinese pie") and pouding chômeur ("unemployed man's pudding") that were delicious and cost-conscious.
 Immigration after this period diversified; immigrants no longer came only from the British Isles but also from other parts of Europe.
 Jewish specialties like bagels and Eastern Europe-style smoked meat became popular, resulting in the creation of Montréal-style smoked meat and Montréal-style bagels.

-The 1950s saw many changes in the eating habits of the Québécois, for a variety of reasons.
-Many American fast-food companies and restaurants expanded in Québec, raw milk was banned, many fruits and vegetables became available throughout the year, and Québécois no longer needed to hunt and fish for sustenance.
-As a result, the pain de ménage ("household bread"), the traditional Québécois bread, was replaced with pain à sandwich; many old cheese recipes were abandoned and new ones created; and spaghetti, pizza, turkey, bacon, sausages, industrial cheeses, hamburgers, hot dogs, french fries, coleslaw, lobster rolls all become popular.
+The 1950s saw many changes in the eating habits of the Québécois for a variety of reasons: the popularity of fast-food grew enormously, raw milk was banned, and many fruits and vegetables became available year-round thanks to refrigerators and larger supply chains.
+As a result, the homemade pain de ménage was replaced with store-bought sandwich bread; many old cheese recipes were abandoned and new ones created; and spaghetti, pizza, turkey, bacon, sausages, industrial cheeses, hamburgers, hot dogs, french fries, coleslaw and lobster rolls all become popular.

 In the late 1950s, these changes brought about the creation of poutine—arguably the most famous Québécois dish—as well as other dishes, like hot chicken and guédilles.

 The Quiet Revolution of the 1960s to 1970s greatly improved the socio-economic standing of French Canadians.
 This allowed them to have a more diverse diet.
-It also set the stage for high-quality products to be created in Québec and for the emergence of Québécois restaurants, like Lafleur, Valentine, La Belle Province, Chez Ashton, Chez Cora and St-Hubert.
+It also set the stage for high-quality products to be created in Québec and for the emergence of Québécois restaurants, for example Lafleur, Valentine, La Belle Province or St-Hubert.

-From the 1980s to today, the various regions of Québec have been developing unique regional dishes and products like native varieties of wine and cheese.
-Immigration from Europe, particularly Italy and Greece in the mid- to late twentieth century, and more recently France and Portugal, has given rise to the creation and production of high-quality cheeses and alcoholic beverages across Québec and a return to recipes of the terroir.
+From the 1980s to today, a desire for higher quality foods, more spending power, and an influence by immigrants from Europe —particularly Italy, Greece, France, Belgium and Portugal— has led to the rise of the creation and production of high-quality cheeses and alcoholic beverages across Québec, as well as a return to recipes of the terroir.
+Immigration from Greece has popularized gyros and brought about slouvaki pitas.
+Immigrants from Lebanon have popularized shawarmas which has created shish taouk.
+NAFTA and the new culture of Quebecers vacationing south has resulted in the adoption of Western-style sushi and Tex-Mex dishes like nachos, fajitas, salsa, chili and burritos.